Binge drinking: Pregnancy

-Binge drinking is a more important factor rather than average alcohol intake, with regard to the severity of alcohol induced damage to the fetus.
-Alcohol has definite long-term adverse effects on the fetus, in particular impaired attentional skills and may lead to psychiatric disorders when the child grows up.
+Binge drinking is a more important factor than average alcohol intake, concerning the severity of alcohol induced damage to the fetus.
+Alcohol has definite long-term adverse effects on the fetus, in particular impaired attentional skills, and may lead to psychiatric disorders when the child grows up.
 In a 2005 study in the US, approximately one in five non-pregnant women binge-drank and one in 25 pregnant women binge-drank.
 Binge drinking during pregnancy is associated with fetal alcohol syndrome, alcohol-related birth defects as well as alcohol-related neurodevelopmental disorders.
 The affected children after birth may have an intellectual impairment and problems with learning, memory, attention, problem solving and problems with mental health and social interactions.
-Deformities in facial features, skeletal and body organs as well as a smaller head circumference are also sometimes present in these children.
+Deformities in facial features, skeletal and body organs, as well as a smaller head circumference, are also sometimes present in these children.
 Studies in sheep indicate that fetal neurotoxicity induced by alcohol may be due to acidaemia and hypercapnia.
 Binge drinking three or more times during pregnancy has been associated with an increased risk of stillbirth.

 Sudden death

 Binge drinking is also associated with strokes and sudden death.
 Binge drinking increases the risk of stroke by 10 times.
 In countries where binge drinking is commonplace, rates of sudden death on the weekend in young adults and middle aged people increase significantly.
 The withdrawal phase after an episode of binge drinking is particularly associated with ischaemic stroke as well as subarachnoid haemorrhage and intracerebral haemorrhage in younger men.
-In individuals with an underlying cardiac disorder a binge on alcohol increases the risk of silent myocardial ischaemia as well as angina.
+In individuals with an underlying cardiac disorder, a binge on alcohol increases the risk of silent myocardial ischaemia as well as angina.
 Binge drinking has negative effects on metabolism, lipid profile, blood coagulation and fibrinolysis, blood pressure and vascular tone and is associated with embolic stroke and acute myocardial infarction.
-Due to these risks experts believe that it is extremely important to warn people of the risks of binge drinking.
+Due to these risks, experts believe that it is extremely important to warn people of the risks of binge drinking.
 Binge-drinking by people otherwise considered to be light drinkers is associated with an increased risk of cardiovascular problems and mortality.
 Binge drinking increases cardiovascular toxicity due to its adverse effects on the electrical conduction system of the heart and the process of atherothrombosis.
 Excessive alcohol consumption is responsible for an average of 80,000 deaths in the U.S. each year1 and $223.5 billion in economic costs in 2006.2 More than half of these deaths and three-quarters of the economic costs are due to binge drinking1 and 2 (≥4 drinks for women; ≥5 drinks for men, per occasion).